tracee/tracee.github.io/bindings/jax-ws.md

     - Using client side handlers
     - Background
 menu_name: JAX-WS
-see_also:
-    - /bindings/jax-rs2.html
 ---

-> This module can be used to add TracEE context propagation support to JAX-WS webservices and JAX-WS webservice clients.
+> This module can be used to add TracEE context propagation support to Java API for XML Web Services (JAX-WS) API for endpoints and webservice clients.

 Please add the following dependencies to enable TracEE JAX-WS support.
 For example in maven-style projects add to the pom.xml: